allenai/allennlp/tutorials/getting_started/another_model_example.md

 a corresponding entry to the `TextFieldEmbedder` parameters specifying a `TokenCharactersEncoder`.

 The title and abstract encoders are both bi-directional LSTMs.
-The actual LSTM implementation here is a thin wrapper around pytorch's built-in LSTMs that make them conform to the `Seq2VecEncoder` API.
+The actual LSTM implementation here is a wrapper around pytorch's built-in LSTMs that make them conform to the `Seq2VecEncoder` API.
 All of the parameters except for "type" get passed directly to pytorch code.

 The feed-forward network has a configurable depth, width, and activation.
 You can look at the [documentation](https://allenai.github.io/allennlp-docs/api/allennlp.modules.feedforward.html) of